AFKD98/FLOAT/README.md

 ### Tutorials

-Now that you have FedScale installed, you can start exploring FedScale following one of these introductory tutorials.
+Now that you have FLOAT installed on FedScale, you can start exploring FLOAT following one of these introductory tutorials.

 1. [Explore FedScale datasets](./docs/Femnist_stats.md)
 2. [Deploy your FL experiment](./docs/tutorial.md)